ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 In the former case, the link to each group-configuration resource specifies the link target attribute 'rt' (Resource Type), with value "core.osc.gconf" defined in {{iana-rt}} of this document.

-In the latter case, the CoRAL document specifies the group-configuration resources in the list as top-level elements.
+In the latter case, the CoRAL document specifies the group-configuration resources in the list as top-level link elements.
 In particular, the link to each group-configuration resource has http://coreapps.org/core.osc.gcoll#item as relation type.

 ## Discovery